 This course is designed for non-biology majors.
 Laboratory work that illustrates and reinforces the concepts discussed in BIOL 130.
-To satisfy the natural sciences laboratory distribution requirement, BIOL 130 and BIOL 131 must be taken concurrently.
-PRE- or COREQUISITE(S): BIOL 130 Assessment Level(s): ENGL 101/ENGL 101A, MATH 050, READ 120.
+A combination of BIOL 130 and BIOL 131 must be taken to satisfy the NSLD General Education requirement.
+PRE- or COREQUISITE(S): BIOL 130 Assessment Level(s): ENGL 101/ENGL 011, MATH 050, READ 120.
 Three hours laboratory each week.
 Formerly BI 130B.